Azure/AI-benchmarking-guide/README.md

 The NV Bandwidth benchmark measures the bandwidth achieved while transferring packets CPU-to-GPU and GPU-to-CPU over PCIe, and GPU-to-GPU over NVLink.

 ### 6. LLM Benchmarks
+This section contains benchmarking tests for various Inference models.
+The tests are performed in a TensorRT-LLM environment.

 You need huggingface credentials to download all the model weigths.
 Visit huggingface.co to create an account and obtain access to the models.